kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

    Standard allocating constructor.
 The initialization is executed on the default instance of the execution space corresponding to ``MemorySpace`` and fences it.

-   - ``name``: a user provided label, which is used for profiling and debugging purposes.
+   - ``name``: a user-provided label used for profiling and debugging.
-     Names are not required to be unique,
+     Names are not required to be unique.

    - ``layout``: an instance of a layout class.
-The number of valid extents must either match the dynamic rank or the total rank.
+The number of valid extents must either match the dynamic (runtime) rank or the total (runtime + compile time) rank.
 In the latter case, the extents corresponding to compile-time dimensions must match the View type's compile-time extents.

 .. cppkokkos:function:: View( const AllocProperties& prop, const IntType& ... indices)